AnyChart/docs.anychart.com/Basic_Charts/Custom_Drawing.md

 // create series and assign drawers series_1 = chart.column([["A",1],["B",2],["C",3]])
-series_1.drawer(customRenderer);
+series_1.rendering(customRenderingObject);

 series_2 = chart.column([["A",2],["B",4],["C",7]])
-series_2.drawer(customRenderer);
+series_2.rendering(customRenderer);
 ```

 ## Point Renderer

-Point renderer is a basic function that is responsible for the way each element (point) of any series is displayed, use XXX method of a drawer object to override this function:
+Point renderer is a basic function that is responsible for the way each element (point) of any series is displayed, use {api:anychart.core.series.RenderingSettings#point}point(){api} method of the rendering settings object to override this function:

 ```
 // point renderer